 - Official documentation: Sometimes, you might need your passbook as proof of address or financial standing for other services.

-Spotting Different Kinds of Passbook Mistakes
+Spotting Different Kinds of Passbook Errors

 When Numbers Don’t Match (Wrong Amounts or Dates)

-When Something is Missing (Entries Not Showing Up)
+When Something is Missing (Missing Entries)

 Seeing Something You Don’t Recognise (Unfamiliar Transactions)